ITMO-NSS-team/ML4RS_2026_arctic_downscale/README.md

-# Deep Learning for Ice Concentration Fusion: Case Study of OSISAF Downscaler
+# Deep Learning for Super-resolution of Sea Ice Concentration: Case Study of OSISAF Downscaler

 The trained model (unet.pth) is located in the root directory.